 You can find quality brands OTC (over the counter), such as Meguiar’s, Mothers, and Griot’s Garage.
 Many ‘specialty’ brands can only be bought through online vendors.
-We have reps from organizations like The Rag Company who interact daily with our subscribers on r/AutoDetailing, so many people choose to buy products from them.
-Plus, we are lucky since these particular vendors give reddit-only discount codes!

 Yes, but you can spend as little or as much as you like.
 There may be an initial sticker shock.
 However, these products are designed to last.
 As the technology develops, companies are able to give us more and more products that are able to be diluted each year.
 Especially if you’re just taking care of your own car, that gallon of soap (for example) will last you throughout the year easily.

 It can get a bit confusing.
 Check out our handy Terminology & Acronyms page for more information.

 There is no ‘best.’
 We even have an article about this.
 Most of the fun in this hobby comes from trying new products, different methods, etc. You have to take the time to experiment and see how you like to do it.
 Technique will always come first.
 Take the time to learn the proper ways to maintain your car.

 Not really.
 Unless you’ve got single stage paint, then extra care should be considered because you’ll be removing actual paint vs clear coat.

 The most commonly asked question online is ‘how do I take care of my black car?’
 It’s the same as you would a grey or white or red car.
 Darker colors just show everything easier, so extra attention will be needed.